lzukw/WirelessDisplay/WirelessDisplayServer/README.md

 From within the folder `WirelessDisplayServer` run the following command:

 ```
-dotnet publish -c Release -o ../WirelessDisplayServer_executable/ -r linux-x64 --self-contained
+dotnet publish -c Release -o ../WirelessDisplayServer_executable/ -r linux-x64 --self-contained true
 ```

 On macOS replace `linux-x64` with `osx-x64` and on Windows with `win-x64`.

-The paremter `--self-contained` creates a 'stand-alone' executable version.
-This paremeter can be omitted, if .NET-Core version 3.1 is installed on the target system.
+The paremter `--self-contained true` creates a 'stand-alone' executable version.
+This  paremeter can be set to `false`, if .NET-Core version 3.1 is installed on the target system.
 All necessary files are put in the directory [WirelessDisplayServer_executable].
-The executable to start is [WirelessDisplayServer_executable/WirelessDisplayServerGUI.exe] on Windows or [WirelessDisplayServer_executable/WirelessDisplayServerGUI] on Linux or macOS.
+The executable to start is [WirelessDisplayServer_executable/WirelessDisplayServer.exe] on Windows or [WirelessDisplayServer_executable/WirelessDisplayServer] on Linux or macOS.
 The configuration can still be changed, by changing the contents of [WirelessDisplayServer_executable/config.json].

-On Windows, you can create a link for example on the desktop, that links to executable [WirelessDisplayServerGUI.exe].
+On Windows, you can create a link for example on the desktop, that links to executable [WirelessDisplayServer.exe].
 The program can then be run by double-clicking this link.
 You can also create a start-menu-entry, by creating the link in [%AppData%\Microsoft\Windows\Start Menu\Programs].